amazon-science/chronos-forecasting/README.md

 from chronos import BaseChronosPipeline

 pipeline = BaseChronosPipeline.from_pretrained(
-    "amazon/chronos-t5-small",  # use "amazon/chronos-bolt-small" for the corresponding Chronos⚡️ model
+    "amazon/chronos-t5-small",  # use "amazon/chronos-bolt-small" for the corresponding Chronos-Bolt model
     device_map="cuda",  # use "cpu" for CPU inference and "mps" for Apple Silicon torch_dtype=torch.bfloat16,
 )